Тремор

 1. 1.Espay AJ, Edwards MJ, Oggioni GD, et al: Tremor retrainment as therapeutic strategy in psychogenic (functional) tremor.
 Parkinsonism Relat Disord 20 (6):647–650, 2014.
 Epub 2014 Mar 20. doi: 10.1016/j.parkreldis.2014.02.029

-Tremor can significantly affect functional ability in older patients, particularly if they have other physical or cognitive impairments.
+Tremor can significantly affect functional ability in older adults, particularly if they have other physical or cognitive impairments.
 Physical and occupational therapy can provide simple coping strategies, and assistive devices may help maintain quality of life.

 Ключові моменти